 Let me explain what I mean.
 As Henry Blackaby in Experiencing God points out, God desires a relationship that is real and personal.
 That goes beyond mere knowledge of the pages of the Bible to a daily encounter with Him.
 It involves Bible study (listening to God), prayer (talking to God), commitment (agreeing with God), and obedience (walking with God).

 Could it be that many are good teachers about God and His Word, but fewer are able to lead learners into His presence, into a personal encounter with God that is transforming?
 Is it possible that one of the problems is that many teachers have never had that kind of Bible study experience themselves?
-It is difficult to lead others to do something we have never done.
+It is difficult to lead others somewhere we have never been.